timewave-computer/valence-coprocessor-app/docs/environment.md

 This will download all of the required dependencies and drop you into a shell with those dependencies available.

-**Note:** Explicitly entering the development shell is not a necessity for developing coprocessor-apps.
+**Note:** Explicitly entering the development shell is not a necessity for developing co-processor apps.
 It is meant to serve the situations where more fine-grained control is needed for debugging or other purposes.

 ### Building the Code